hpe-storage/scod/docs/csi_driver/partners/suse_virtualization/index.md

 !!! note
     It does not matter if Harvester is managed by Rancher or running standalone.
 If the cluster is managed by Rancher, then go to the Virtualization Management dashboard and select "Download KubeConfig" in the dotted context menu of the cluster.

-Once the CSI driver is installed, make sure to go through the next steps to [Configure Resources](#configure_resources)
+Once the CSI driver is installed, make sure to go through the next steps to [Configure Resources](#configure_resources).

 ## Configure Resources